 Destin, Florida is the premiere beach destination in the continental USA.
-The town is located on the panhandle of Florida, along an 80-mile stretch of seafront running from Pensacola to Panama City.
+The town is located on the panhandle of Florida between Pensacola and Panama City.
 This string of spectacular beaches have been dubbed The Emerald Coast.
+If you’re looking for a vacation that is chill yet keeps you busy, there are an abundance of relaxing things to do in Destin Florida.

 Nowhere in California, Texas, Alabama, or the Carolinas will you find a beach as nice as Destin.
 There are a few competitive beaches in other parts of Florida, but unless you include Hawaii in the conversation there is no better beach in the USA than Destin.